Article I. Name

 Section 2.
 Executive Committee.

-The Executive Committee shall have administrative authority for the management of the affairs and funds of the Division and shall be composed of the following members:
+The Executive Committee shall have administrative authority for the management of the affairs of the Division and shall be composed of the following members:

 A quorum shall consist of three members.
 No proxy votes shall be allowed and no alternates may be appointed for absent members.

 The Advisory Council shall consist of all EMD Councilors and Committee Chairs.
 They shall be responsible for providing advice to the Executive Committee for long-range planning and general policy of the Division.
 The Advisory Council shall report to the Executive Committee.
 Advisory Council business shall be approved by a majority vote of the elected Councilors present or by a majority vote of the elected Councilors polled by the most expedient means.
 Should the Advisory Council meet independently of the Executive Committee, a chairman and recording secretary shall be chosen by the Councilors and minutes shall be taken.

 The officers, who fall into two groupings, shall be: